JanssenProject/jans/docs/admin/terraform/README.md

     As you can see the current logging level is `INFO`.
 We can double-check that in the `TUI`
     ![svg](../../assets/imported-logging-info.png)

-6. Add configuration to your `.tf file`
+7. Add configuration to your `configuration.tf file`
     ```
     resource "jans_logging_configuration" "global" {
     logging_level = "TRACE"
     }
     ```

+7. You can run `terraform fmt` to rewrite Terraform configuration files to a canonical format and style.

 7. You can validate your Terraform syntax using `terraform validate`